Pulmonary Fibrosis Symptoms, Causes & Risk Factors

 What Causes Pulmonary Fibrosis?

 In most cases, there is no known cause for the disease.
-In these cases, it is called idiopathic pulmonary fibrosis or IPF.

 Things that may increase the risk of pulmonary fibrosis include: